If your spouse is refusing to sign divorce papers, there are still some options to proceed with dissolving your marriage.

 - Knowingly married before ending a previous marriage, called bigamy.

 - Been convicted of a crime and sentenced to imprisonment for two or more years.

 - Made the other spouse’s situation “intolerable and burdensome.”

 A fault divorce is typically more complicated than the no-fault approaches to divorce.
 In fact, it may seem like an overwhelming battle to prove one of these grounds and prevail in your case.
 However, with the help of an experienced law firm, it is possible to navigate a fault divorce efficiently and successfully.

 If you’re considering divorce, we can give you the information you need to make the best decisions moving forward.
-We welcome you to call Petrelli Previtera Schimmel today to schedule a consultation.
+We welcome you to learn more about our lawyers and call Petrelli Previtera today to schedule a consultation.